Sri Lankan passport: Biometric passport

+In 2024, the Department of Immigration and Emigration issuing biometric passports since January 2025.

 Sri Lankan passport for a dual citizen

 Sri Lanka allows dual citizenship.
 However, under the 19th amendment of the Constitution of Sri Lanka.
 An individual who holds citizenship in both Sri Lanka and another country can obtain a Sri Lankan passport.

 An individual who holds citizenship in both Sri Lanka and another country can obtain a Sri Lankan passport by submitting the following documents.